Munro baronets of Lindertis (1825)

 The Munro baronetcy, of Lindertis in the County of Forfar, was created in the Baronetage of the United Kingdom on 6 August 1825 for the soldier and colonial administrator Thomas Munro.
 He was a major general in the Army and served as Governor of Madras between 1820 and 1827.

 The Munro Baronets of Linderits descend from the Munros of Culcraggie, a cadet branch of the Clan Munro who descend from George Munro, 10th Baron of Foulis.

+The Official Roll marks the baronetcy "vacant", after the death of the 7th Baronet.